FICO - The First Step to Home Ownership

-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
-You'll need a score of at least 740 to get a satisfactory interest rate.
-You can qualify for a loan with a lower score, but the interest accumulated in the long run could be more than double that of someone with a higher FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated over time could be more than double the amount of someone with a near perfect credit score.

-Staying on top of your FICO score is the first step in purchasing a home.
+Improving your FICO is the best way to ease into buying a home.
 Call us at 407-380-6363 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be hard to make a significant stride change in your number with small changes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+There are ways to increase your score.
+Improving your FICO score takes time.
+It can be hard to make a significant change in your FICO score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

 - Keep up with payments.
-Payment history is a big factor in your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+Delinquent payments drastically drop your credit score.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.

 - Correct your credit report.
-If you discover mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the majority of your debt sitting on one card.
+- Spread your debt around.
+At first, this doesn't seem like a good idea.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 25% of their credit limit than to have the most of your debt transferred to one card.

-- Apply for gas cards or department store credit.
-For those who have non-existent credit or below average credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You should always beware of maintaining a large balance for more than a couple of months because these types of cards more than likely have a higher interest rate.
+- Chain store cards and gas station cards.
+For those who have non-existent credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to repair credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always beware of keeping a high balance for more than a couple of billing cycles because these types of cards more than likely have a higher interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts stay active.
-But, pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Royalty Real Estate Boutique, Inc., the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Royalty Real Estate Boutique, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.